coder/docs/admin/environment-management/workspace-providers.md

 state: beta
 ---

-Workspace Providers are logic groups of resources you can deploy workspaces onto.
+Workspace Providers are logical groups of resources developers can deploy workspaces onto.
-Currently, a Workspace Provider identifies a kubernetes cluster that has a coder proxy deployed into it.
 Workspace Providers enable a single Coder deployment to provision and manage workspaces across multiple Kubernetes clusters and namespaces, including ones located in other geographies, regions, or clouds.

 Distributed teams can use this feature to allow users to manage workspaces in the cluster that's nearest, reducing network latency and improving developers'